Corniel/Corniel/README.md

-# About me
-I'm an intrinsic motivated software engineer that has been out there since the early 2000's.

 ## Contributions
 Besides some (pet) projects that I work on for fun and/or to learn from, I also contribute to the Open Source community.
 The repositories below are some